 Several years ago, a young local oncologist confidently assured me that eating sugar “has nothing to do with cancer”.
 More recently, I’ve noticed similar statements on the Mayo Clinic website.
 I think they may have called it, “the sugar myth”.

-1) Sugar feeds cancer.
 We know that cancer requires ten to twenty times more sugar than healthy tissue to produce the same amount of energy.
-Interesting side-note: most cancer cells have significantly more insulin receptors than their healthy counterparts.
+This alone should end the debate for some people.

-2) Processed foods don’t contain as many enzymes as raw foods.
+Processed foods don’t contain as many enzymes as raw foods.
 Enzymes help your body digest food, absorb nutrients, detoxify, and produce energy.
 All of these processes need to be working well to fight cancer naturally.